astronomer/docs/learn/airflow-dbt.md

 :::tip dbt on Astro

 Astro supports direct deployment of dbt projects using the Astro CLI.
 With a single command, you can deploy any valid dbt project to an Astro Deployment.
-For more information, see [NEW DOC TITLE](https://www.astronomer.io/docs/astro/deploy-dbt-project).
+For more information, see [Deploy dbt projects to Astro](https://www.astronomer.io/docs/astro/deploy-dbt-project).

 :::